Music in VIenna - statue of Johann Strauss

 Music Museums in Vienna

 Vienna is chock-a-block with excellent museums.
-I’m a bit of a museum fangirl, so for me, Vienna ranks as one of Europe’s top museum cities.
-You could easily spend a week in Vienna and not run out of world-class museums to visit.
-Read my post about Best Vienna Museum Experiences that Appeal to the Artsy Traveler to find out about some of the top art museums.
+I’m a bit of a museum fan girl, so for me, this city ranks as one of Europe’s top museum cities.
+You could easily spend a week here and not run out of world-class museums to visit.

-In this post, I focus on two of my favorite music museums in Vienna: the House of Music and the Musical Instrument Museum, which is part of the Kunsthistorisches Museum.
+In this post, I focus on two of my favorite music museums: the House of Music and the Musical Instrument Museum, which is part of the Kunsthistorisches Museum.

 House of Music

-Make time in your Musical Vienna Itinerary for a visit to the House of Music, (#1 on the map above) also known as Vienna’s Museum of Sound.
+Make time for a visit to the House of Music, (#1 on the map above) also known as Vienna’s Museum of Sound or Haus der Musik.

 Housed in the historical palace of Archduke Karl in the old city center, this museum is a must-see for everyone.
 And it is absolute heaven for music lovers.

-On a recent trip to Vienna, I spent half a day there enjoying its five floors (yes, five!) of installations and displays celebrating music and sound.
+On a recent trip, I spent half a day there enjoying its five floors (yes, five!) of installations and displays celebrating music and sound.
 Trust me, you won’t want to miss this place.

 Highlights of the House of Music

-- The virtostage—a multimedia and interactive production.
+This is a multimedia and interactive production.
 When you move in front of the screen, you become part of the 15-minute opera “zeitperlen”.
-Members of the Vienna Philharmonic recorded the music with vocals by opera star Natalia Ushakova.
+Members of the Vienna Philharmonic Orchestra recorded the music with vocals by opera star Natalia Ushakova.
 Technically and musically, the production is a remarkable achievement.

-- NAMADEUS—an installation created after Mozart’s musical game KV 516f.
-Included are the interactive Waltz Dice Game and an interactive application called Facing Mozart that lets you bring a Mozart portrait to life by controlling his head movements and facial expressions.
+Namadeus is an installation created after Mozart’s musical game KV 516f.
+Included are the interactive Waltz Dice Game and an interactive application called Facing Mozart that lets you bring the composer’s portrait to life by controlling his head movements and facial expressions.
 Hours of fun!

-- The virtual conductor installation allows you to “conduct” a video projection of the Vienna Philharmonic that responds to your conducting commands.
+This installation allows you to “conduct” a video projection of the orchestra that responds to your conducting commands.
 If you conduct poorly, the musicians respond with criticism, so you need to keep time correctly!

 Exhibits at the House of Music